Cool Off in Ramblers

 Stargaze at Rock Corral

 Nestled 10 miles east of Milford, you’ll find the Rock Corral Recreation Area at the head of the Corral Canyon.
-You’ll be amazed by the towering granite peaks that surround you at this location that has a little bit of everything.
-This area provides a variety of recreational opportunities such as hiking, picnicking, primitive camping, rock climbing, horseback riding, and rock hounding.
+You’ll be amazed by the towering granite peaks that surround you at this location which has a little bit of everything.
+This area provides a variety of recreational opportunities such as hiking, picnicking, primitive camping, rock climbing, horseback riding, and rockhounding.
+Learn more.